 In addition, separate regulatory approvals are required in order to market any product in many jurisdictions, including the United States, the European Economic Area, which consists of the 28 Member States (known as the "EU Member States") of the European Union plus Norway, Iceland and Liechtenstein, and many others.
 Approval procedures vary among countries and can involve additional studies and testing, and the time required to obtain approval may differ from that required to obtain FDA approval.
-Studies conducted in one country may not be accepted by regulatory authorities in other countries, and approval by one or more foreign regulatory authorities does not ensure approval by regulatory authorities or by the FDA.
+Studies conducted in one country may not be accepted by regulatory authorities in other countries.
+Approval by the FDA does not ensure approval by regulatory authorities in other countries, and approval by one or more foreign regulatory authorities does not ensure approval by regulatory authorities in other foreign countries or by the FDA.
 However, a failure or delay in obtaining regulatory approval in one country may have a negative effect on the regulatory process in others.
 The foreign regulatory approval process may include all of the risks associated with obtaining FDA approval.
 We may be unable to file for regulatory approvals or do so on a timely basis and, even if we are able to, we may not receive necessary approvals to commercialize our products in any market.
 Any of these results could have a material adverse effect on our business, results of operations and financial condition.